Monxun/ML_Template/README.md

 # Steps:

-1. Create new folder named 'input' in project directory
+1. Place data files for model in input folder
-2. Place data files for model in input folder
+2. Update src/config.py with paths, models, other params
-3. Update src/config.py with paths, models, other params
+3. Add models to model_selector.py

-- Perform exploration using notebooks in notebook         direcotory
+- Perform exploration using notebooks in notebook directory
 - Trained models are saved to models directory by default
 - Use run.sh to take advantage of argparse